What is Yoga?

 What styles of Yoga do you teach?

 At Mala, our class styles are influenced by the vast experience and knowledge of our teachers.
-We currently focus on four main styles of Yoga – Hatha, Ashtanga, Vinyasa and Yin.
-You can find more information about these styles at Our Classes.
+We currently focus on three main styles of Yoga – Hatha, Hatha Flow and Yin.
+You can find more information about these styles at here.
 An interesting point for students – all Yoga styles incorporate the same asana (postures), so Virabhadrasana II (Warrior 2) in an Ashtanga class is the same as in a Hatha class.

 What do I wear to class?